-Franklin Sirmans is the curator of modern and contemporary art at the Menil Collection in Houston, Texas.
-Prior to taking his position at the Menil Collection, Sirmans mounted exhibitions as an independent curator at museums in Europe, Asia and the U.S., including the Bronx Museum of the Arts, Comune di Milano in Italy and the Museum Villa Stuck in Munich.
+Franklin Sirmans is the Terri and Michael Smooke Department Head and Curator of Contemporary Art at the Los Angeles County Museum of Art (LACMA).
+Prior to taking his position at LACMA, Sirmans was curator of modern and contemporary art at the Menil Collection in Houston, Texas.
+He has mounted exhibitions as an independent curator at museums in Europe, Asia and the U.S., including the Bronx Museum of the Arts, Comune di Milano in Italy and the Museum Villa Stuck in Munich.

 Some of his notable projects include "Basquiat" (Brooklyn Museum; Museum of Contemporary Art, Los Angeles; and the Museum of Fine Arts, Houston; 2005); "Make it Now: New Sculpture in New York" (Sculpture Center, 2005); "One Planet Under a Groove: Contemporary Art and Hip Hop" (Bronx Museum of Art; Spelman College Museum of Fine Art, Atlanta; and the Walker Art Center, Minneapolis; 2001-2003); and "Ralph Bunche: Diplomat for Peace and Justice" (Queens Museum of Art, 2004).

 He has also been a curatorial advisor at PS 1 since February of 2006, and has organized exhibitions such as "Bearable Lightness" and solo presentations of artists including SunTek Chung, Philip Maysles, Curtis Mitchell and Senam Okudzeto.
 He has taught art history most recently at both Maryland Institute College of Art and Princeton University.